greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Step 1 - Sign in to GX Cloud and start the GX Agent

+The GX Agent is an intermediary between GX Cloud and your organization's data stores.
+GX Cloud does not connect directly to your data, all data access occurs within the GX Agent.
+GX Cloud sends jobs to the GX Agent, the GX Agent executes these jobs against your data, and then sends the job results to GX Cloud.

 1. Sign in to [GX Cloud](https://app.greatexpectations.io/login).

 2. Create a user access token to allow the GX Agent to authenticate with your GX Cloud organization: